 - 1. Enforcing the dress code is the chief responsibility of the parent, but it is also enforced by the teacher.
 If it is necessary for a student to be out of uniform, then a note written by the parent explaining the reason should be submitted to the teacher. - 2.
-If a student is out of uniform and without a note of explanation, students will need to change into what is available from the nurse's office (Elementary) or sent home or have parents bring in appropriate clothing (Jr/Sr High).
-Parents may be called and asked to bring a uniform to school if the nurse does not have what is needed. - 3.
-If jeans are permitted under special circumstances, no holes, rips, or tears will be allowed. - 4.
-Dress Down Days and/or SV Blue/Gold Days mean appropriate long or capris (under the knee) jeans that are neat as noted above and school appropriate shoes.
+If a student is out of uniform and without a note of explanation, parent's will be called to bring in appropriate clothing.
+Parents may be called and asked to bring a uniform to school if the nurse does not have what is needed.

 Dress Code violations oftentimes are the most common offense at SV.
-This includes incorrect uniform (shirt, socks, shoes, etc.), facial hair for boys, boys hair that hangs over the collar.
-Violations for these are considered over the course of a year:
+Violations for these are counted over the course of a year: